-Gul Nahar has earned her Ph.D. in Spring 2019 in Instructional Leadership and Academic Curriculum (ILAC) from the Jeannine Rainbolt College of Education (JRCoE) at the University of Oklahoma.
-Her area of concentration is English Education.
-In 2005, she received her second Master’s in Bilingual Education (M.Ed.) from the University of Central Oklahoma (UCO).
-She pursued her Bachelor of Arts (BA) and first master’s degree (MA) in English Literature from the University of Dhaka, Bangladesh in 1993 and 1995.
-After receiving her first Master’s, she taught English language and literature at elementary and secondary schools both in Bangladesh and Brunei.
-During her teaching tenure, she developed writing and reading curriculum and applied innovative teaching strategies and methods to create an engaging learning environment for students with multicultural and multilinguistic backgrounds.
+Dr. Gul Nahar is the Interim Director of the Center for Educational Development and Research (CEDaR).
+She earned her Ph.D. in Instructional Leadership and Academic Curriculum (ILAC) from the Jeannine Rainbolt College of Education (JRCoE) at the University of Oklahoma in spring of 2019, with a concentration in English Education.
+Previously, she received her second Master’s, in Bilingual Education (M.Ed.) from the University of Central Oklahoma (UCO).
+She also received her Bachelor of Arts and first Master’s degree, both in English Literature, from the University of Dhaka, Bangladesh.
+After obtaining her first Master’s, she taught English language and literature at elementary and secondary schools in Bangladesh and Brunei.
+During her teaching tenure, she developed writing and reading curriculum and applied innovative teaching strategies and methods to create an engaging learning environment for students from multicultural and multilinguistic backgrounds.